-Another characteristic of mammals is that they give birth to live babies.
-Mammal babies begin breathing, moving, and looking for food as soon as they are born.
+Another characteristic of mammals is that many can give birth to live babies.
+Some mammal babies begin breathing, moving, and looking for food as soon as they are born.
 Mammal mothers make milk to feed their newborns.
 This is another key characteristic of all mammals.
+Some mammals lay eggs, too!
 Do you think this crocodile is a mammal?